ReVanced/revanced-documentation/README.md

 # 🗄 ReVanced Documentation

-Documentation for ReVanced, also contains guides, walkthroughs and tutorials.
+Documentation for ReVanced.
+Also contains guides, walkthroughs, and tutorials.

 ## 📖 Table of contents